Catalina gives MacOS a renewed identity

 But, here's the greatest irony of Catalina, an upgrade that heralds the Mac's re-emergence as an independent platform: several of its biggest advancements are tied to a new, closer partnership with the iPad.
 We'll talk more about that in a minute.
 Just know that the new special relationship between the Mac and iPad enhances the Mac's redefined role in the Apple universe.

 Now, let's dig into the five most important upgrades in Catalina.
-Then, we'll finish off with a lightning round of other notable changes.
+Then, we'll finish off with a lightning round of other notable changes and talk about whether you should install Catalina on your Mac.

 1. The end of iTunes